phetsims/density-buoyancy-common/doc/implementation-notes.md

   - Compute forces to be applied in the next step
 - Figure out how far each mass and liquid level is between the two most recent engine steps, and interpolate those values (for smooth handling)

+Notes about coordinates:

+- Model coordinates are in meters
+- Model coordinates are used by:
+  1. Sim model
+  2. P2 engine
+  3. ThreeJS rendering
+- View coordinates are used only for Scenery rendering.